 What is Grindelwald-First?

-Once you’re up at First, you’ll have beautiful views of the Bernese Alps.
-They include the Wetterhorn, the Schreckhorn and the famous Eiger.
+From the top, you’ll have beautiful views of the Bernese Alps.
+Most prominent are the Wetterhorn, the Schreckhorn, and the famous Eiger.
 You’ll also see Kleine Scheidegg on the other side of the Grindelwald Valley: a starting point for train rides to Jungfraujoch.

 Tickets for the Grindelwald-First gondola

-In 2024, a standard return ticket for the gondola costs CHF 72 in high season.
-You'll get a 50% discount with a Swiss Travel Pass, Swiss Travel Pass Flex and Swiss Half Fare Card, and free travel with a Berner Oberland Pass and Jungfrau Travel Pass.
+- You'll get a 50% discount with a Swiss Travel Pass, Swiss Travel Pass Flex, Swiss Half Fare Card, or Berner Oberland Pass, and free travel with the Jungfrau Travel Pass.

 Find a detailed overview of rail pass discounts here.